fbpx

 What is Essentially Ellington?

-• FREE instant downloads of 8 big band charts every year
+• FREE printed or instant downloads of 10 big band charts

 • FREE rehearsal guides for band leaders

-Jazz Music Institute (JMI) and Jazz at Lincoln Center are partnering to present the Essentially Ellington Down Under Regional Festival, a performance festival for high school jazz bands.
-In 2022, festivals will be held in Brisbane, Perth, Adelaide, Melbourne and Sydney.
+Jazz Music Institute (JMI) and Jazz at Lincoln Center are partnering to present the Essentially Ellington Down Under Festival, a performance festival for high school jazz bands.

 The festivals offer high school jazz bands a performance and learning opportunity like no other.
 Jazz at Lincoln Center clinicians travel from the US to adjudicate and workshop Australian high school bands, providing an experience that is priceless for both students and teachers.